Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 5. **uppert**: numerical.
 Upper threshold
 6. **int_month**: Numerical.
 Automatic plotting by season.
 Can either take 6 or 3
 7. **palette**: character.
 User specified color palette
+8. **consecutive**: logical.
+Whether consecutive days should be considered.
+To be used on conjunction with uppert/lowert and duration
+9. **duration**: charachter.
+When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
+When "total", total number of days with at least 6 consecutive days, above/below a certain threshold
+10. **prov.country**: charachter.
+Country for visualization of provinces

 Below an example of the climate_change_signal function: